With this document you can:

 It comprises of:

-The following sections contain new requirements that are due to come into effect 31 October 2021.
+The following sections contain new or updated requirements that came into effect on 17 January 2025.

 We have updated the supporting testing strategy to incorporate any new standards and changes made to the numbering of existing requirements as a result of this consultation.

-The new provisions are highlighted in the updated RTS.
+The new provisions are contained in the updated RTS.

 Updates to RTS effective 1 April 2018